colelawrence/decipad/apps/docs/docs/basic-concepts/categories.md

 ---
-sidebar_position: 150
+sidebar_position: 7
+sidebar_class_name: hide-from-sidebar
 ---

-# Create Categories
+# Define a Category

 :::caution `Experimental Feature`
-Categories are currently being developed.
-Limited availability.
+Categories are still in development and are available to everyone to experiment with.
 :::

 Categories are collections of elements that share common properties.
 They are defined with the keyword `categories` and wrapped by `[]`.
 Each category is separated using `,`: